 For instance here the background is taupe, you paint over the edge with the taupe first, which forms a seal when dry.
 Then when you put the accent colour on top, it won't bleed under the tape.

-Use the two-tone paint technique with a more practical purpose.
-If you love neutrals but suspect they won’t stay that way for long, the half and half paint effect could be a great solution – plus you get to inject a more vibrant colour palette into your home.
+This dining room paint idea uses a two-tone technique with practical purpose.
+If you love neutrals but suspect they won't stay that way for long, the half-and-half paint effect could be a great solution – plus you get to inject a more vibrant colour palette into your home.

 Using stronger colours on the bottom half of a wall is a great idea to hide wear and tear in busy, high traffic rooms.
 Especially handy in a dining rooms where you may have little mucky fingers tempted to touch the walls – or if accidents and spills happen.
 A darker colour will still mark, but it will appear far less noticeable.